Francis Dhanis: Later life

-In 1896 he was given command of an expedition to the Upper Nile.
-His troops, largely composed of the Batetela tribes who had only been recently enlisted.
+In 1896, he was given command of an expedition to the Upper Nile.
+His troops were largely composed of the Batetela tribes who had only been recently enlisted.
 The Batetela under Dhanis were well-armed and experienced mercenaries.
 The Batetela had been irritated by the execution of some of their chiefs, allegedly for cannibalism, they mutinied and murdered many of their white officers in what has become known as the Batetela Rebellion.

 From 1897 to 1898, Dhanis was constantly occupied by the rebellion.
-Eventually he succeeded in breaking up the several bands of Batetela.
+Eventually, he succeeded in breaking up the several bands of Batetela.
 In 1899, Baron Dhanis returned to Belgium with the honorary rank of vice governor-general.
 He died in Brussels on 13 November 1909.